LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Validation/Lab1Instructions-Validation.md

 -   Add validation to at least six properties from any of your models.
 -   Use at least three different validation annotations.
 -   At least one property should have more than one validation annotation.
--   Write a Readme.md document that lists the model properties you validated and the controller methods where you did server-side validation.
+-   Write a Validation.md, or .txt, document that lists the model properties you validated and the controller methods where you did server-side validation.
 Put this in a Docs folder in the top level of your project.